jkpld/SDC_ND_T3P1_Path_Planning/README.md

 The code contains several header only files
 * `TrajectoryGenerator` : Contains the functions and the constants for performing jerk-minimizing-trajectory generation.
 * `Vehicle.h` : Class `Vehicle` with data properties for the car's state, and trajectory as well as methods for obtaining the car's state, trajectory, location, and bounding box as a particular time.
+* `BehaviorModule` : Computes possible trajectories based on the surrounding cars and chooses the lane that minimizes the cost.
 * `RoadMap.h` : Class `RoadMap` that stores the road's waypoints as well as a spline interpolant of the waypoints (wrapped in a piece-wise polynomial `PP`).
 The class contains methods for obtaining the tangential and normal unit vectors (returned as transformation matrices), and the road's curvature.
 * `polynomial.h` : A set of functions for working with polynomials.
 Namely, computing derivatives and integrals, polynomial multiplication, polynomial root finding (by the eigenvalues of the companion matrix), evaluating all derivatives of the polynomial at a given point, and a piece-wise polynomial class `PP`.
 * `helpers.h` : A set of functions and classes to help. `Trajectory` class for storing trajectories, `State` class for storing car states, `Rectangle` class for string rectangles an determining if they overlap or not, ...